forstertim/insidapy/README.md

         Returns:
             array: dydt - Derivative of the species of shape [n,].
         """
         # Variables
         A = y[0]
         B = y[1]
         C = y[2]
         # Parameters
         k1 = coefs['k1']
         k2 = coefs['k2']
         k3 = coefs['k3']
         # Rate expressions
         dAdt = k2*B - k1*A
         dBdt = k1*A - k2*B - k3*B
         dCdt = k3*B
         # Vectorization
         dydt = np.array((dAdt, dBdt, dCdt))
         # Return
         return dydt.reshape(-1,)
 ```

-Similar to the `batch`-class example above, the instance is created (in case no additional arguments should be passed to the separate ODE function, just ommit the parameter `ode_arguments` and create the separate function file only by `def ODE(t,y)`):
+Similar to the `batch`-class example above, the instance is created and experiments can be run.
+The data can be plotted and exported:
 ```python
 data = custom_batch_ode(filename_custom_ode=CUSTOM_ODE_FILENAME,                        #Filename of the file containing the ODE system.
                         relative_path_custom_ode=CUSTOM_ODE_RELATIVE_PATH,              #Relative path to the file containing the ODE system.